rokibhasansagar/BhadooGDIndex/README.md

 * These Index's are written by someone else, possibly by donva and [maple3142](https://github.com/maple3142/GDIndex).
 * Beta Version is redesigned using Bootstrap from Alpha Version by @ParveenBhadooOfficial.
 * This Repo was imported from [yanzai](https://github.com/yanzai/goindex) and then modified for personal use.
-After requests from many users made compatible with user requirements.
+After requests from many users made public with user requirements.

 ## Support this Project